andreidimaano/Calcifer/src/database/README.md

 <h1 align="center">💾Calcifer Database💾</h1>

->I'm so sorry but that would be confidential information.
+>**I'm so sorry but that would be confidential information.**

-<h1>Guild Users</h1>
+For Calcifer's database, I used <a href="https://www.mongodb.com/">MongoDB</a> because 1. there's a nice free tier and 2.
+Google Firestore only works well when you're hosting on Google Firebase 💢😠💢.
+I've found that <ahttps://mongoosejs.com/>Mongoose</a> is a great library for working with MongoDB in node.
+Overall, the CRUD operations are pretty simple in MongoDB.
+The documentation for Mongoose is great.
+I had a few bumps here and there while working with the callbacks(which totally was not working for me) but I was able to get it to work.

+<h1>Users</h1>
-Guild Users is a collection of users.
+<p><a href="https://github.com/andreidimaano/Calcifer/blob/database/src/database/models/User.ts">Users</a> is a collection of users.
 Each Guild has it's own database populated with its Users.
 It is made purely for statistics.
+Click this <a href="https://github.com/andreidimaano/Calcifer/blob/database/src/database/resolvers/GuildResolver.ts">link</a> to look at the Guild database functions (explained below).</p>

 <h3>Data Fields</h3>